aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Absolute Monarchies/Crisis in Europe.md

 - This revolution is very similar to the even that still hasn't happened, the [[Topic 3 Lesson 4 “The Move Toward Independence” Notes|American Revolution]] against Britain
   - They are similar in that both have a power struggle of who gets to make decisions on the people like to make taxes
   - They are dissimilar because the American revolution involved lots of fighting while the revolutions in England took place in the government
-- Also the question about religion is a very common issues such as what caused the [[Reformation|Reformation]]
+- Also the question about religion is a very common issues such as what caused the [[../Reformation/index|Reformation]]